ImbueProgram/imbue-program-docs/program/frontend/filesystem.md

 ## Other Paths

 Now you know what is a path and how it looks like, you will realise there are other places where you can find them.
 For example in websites, when you type in: `www.domain.com/contact`.
 Its an absolute path where the domain would act as root (instead of `C:/`) and the **/contact** would be _like_ a file inside it.
+Anyway, we will explain more about web paths (URL's) in next chapters.

 ## If you didn't understand everything